 Lowering Blood Pressure Through Exercise

 Fitness is another challenge for many with heart health concerns.
 Heart health is rarely an isolated problem.
-Increasing your fitness level not only has an impact upon your heart health, it improves your overall wellbeing.
+Increasing your fitness level not only has an impact on your heart health, but it also improves your overall wellbeing.
 By increasing your activity level as little as 20 minutes a day three days a week, you can greatly improve your heart health and lower your blood pressure.

 Stress is one of your heart’s biggest enemies.
 While stress is unavoidable in everyday life, you can take steps to reduce your stress levels.
 Get plenty of sleep.
 Exercise regularly, and avoid situations that cause you to feel tense, anxious, or exceedingly frustrated.
 Engage in your favorite hobbies or activities and deliberately seek out activities you enjoy.

 By lowering your blood pressure, you reduce the strain on your heart and help ensure it will keep beating away strongly for years to come.